Godstone to Oxted Walk

 Transport

-Godstone station is on a branch line with an hourly shuttle service between Redhill and Tonbridge.
+Godstone station is on a sleepy branch line with an hourly off-peak service between Tonbridge and Redhill.
 It is usually quicker (and cheaper) to travel out via Redhill.
 At the end of the walk there is a half-hourly service from Oxted (and Hurst Green) to Victoria, plus an hourly service to London Bridge (Mon–Sat).

 The start and finish stations are on different lines but a return to Edenbridge Stations via East Croydon is valid on the return journey from Oxted or Hurst Green as well as the outward journey to Godstone via Redhill.